Skip to content Skip to sidebar Skip to footer

 So that everyone is on the same page, upholstery is the art of fitting furniture with padding, springs, stuffing, and coverings.

 Reupholstering a chair can turn sorry looking scrap into furniture that looks like a million bucks.
+Take a look at this transformation:

-Just look at that transformation!
 Safe to say the fabric used there played a big role.

+A fresh upholstery fabric is more than just a facelift — it sets the style tone for your entire room and expresses your personality.
 It finishes the look and is what will be displayed to everyone.
 Think of it as a window into your personal style, taste and preference.

 Of course, aesthetics aren’t everything when it comes to fabric selection.
 As it turns out, there’s a bizarre number of different things to consider.

-How to choose fabric for upholstery
+How to pick the best upholstery fabric for furniture

 So why can’t we just pick out a fabric that looks good to us?
-What about it being our personal style and preference?
+What about it being our personal style and preference

+.
 I wish it was going to be easy as that but there are important things you’ll need to consider before choosing the right fabric.

 Starting with the obvious:

+Upholstery fabrics come in a huge range of prices depending on material and quality.
 But this doesn’t mean that “good” fabrics with desirable properties have to be expensive.

+Modern technology has made it possible to get some incredibly high performing and comfortable fabrics for cheap.
 To make sure you don’t go crazy with your spending, search up how much fabric it will take to upholster your desired object want and estimate the costs.

+What message would you like to send?
 Different fabrics associate themselves with different feelings.
 They can blend into the surrounding or accent your furniture.

+Velvet whispers elegance.
+Linen says rustic chic.
+Leather?
+That’s effortless sophistication.
 Look for something that is cohesive with your surrounding decor.

 Durability:

+“What will it be used for?” is the most important consideration.
 Fabric durability is measured by the Wyzenbeek count (a.k.a double rub count) in the US and the Martindale count in the EU.
-They are industry standards.
+They are industry standard.

 Maintenance:

 If you’re a set it and forget it kind of person then maintenance is an all important consideration.
+Leather doesn’t cling to debris, odours, or much of anything and can mostly be wiped clean.

 As you can see, there’s a wide range of effort required in the maintenance department for different fabrics.
+With that in mind, when it comes to heavy cleaning for big pieces, you’ll want upholstery fabric that is machine washable.

 Easy enough so far.
 Now here are some less obvious factors to think about: